trendex2030/Baileys/README.md

 ### Emulating the Desktop app instead of the web

-1. Baileys, by default, emulates a chrome web session
+1. BaileysPro, by default, emulates a chrome web session
 2. If you'd like to emulate a desktop connection (and receive more message history), add this to your Socket config:
     ``` ts
     const conn = makeWASocket({